 Appealing an Unfavorable Ruling by an SSD Judge

 Approximately 70 to 75 percent of initial Social Security Disability (SSD) claims are denied.
 If your claim has been denied, it is important to remember that you have appeal rights.
-At Osterhout Disability Law, LLC, we can explain those rights and help you determine your options for pursuing an appeal.
+At Osterhout Berger Disability Law, we can explain those rights and help you determine your options for pursuing an appeal.

 Helping You Explore Your SSD Appeal Options

 If your initial SSD claim has been denied, it is advisable to work with an attorney during the appeals process.
 The appeals process can be confusing, complex, and lengthy.
 Legal advocacy from an experienced attorney can make a significant difference in the final outcome of your case.